About the Department of Art

-The Department of Art offers many areas of emphasis for students, including art history, ceramics, digital media, graphic arts, painting and drawing, photography and videography, printmaking and sculpture.
+The Department of Art offers many areas of emphasis for students, including art history, book & publicatoin arts, ceramics, digital media, drawing, graphic design, painting, photography and videography, printmaking, and sculpture.
 Students may work in a specific area of specialization or explore a range of practices in a variety of media.

 University students take courses ranging over periods and topics focused primarily on Western art, including Medieval, Renaissance, Baroque, Modern and Contemporary eras.

 This program focuses on artist books, book art, and contemporary artistic publishing practices.
 It emphasizes a mixed media approach that embraces the book as a naturally interdisciplinary space for artistic exploration.

 The ceramics program challenges students to understand and define their place in the work through an art-making experience with an emphasis on contemporary sculpture.